delapuente/RFCs/0023-executor-primitive.md

 ## Detailed Design

-### Executor program and program results
+### Executor, ExecutorProgram, and ExecutorResult
-The `Executor` primitive exposes a noise-aware compute model for running circuits enabling noise mitigation.
-The circuit represents, however, just a portion of the quantum computer operation.
-In the same way a classical computer does not run ALU operations only, the quantum computer needs additional instructions, and directives to deal with _aspects_ such as observable measurements, randomization, batching, or shot scheduling, to mention some.
-The `ExecutorProgram` interface captures all semantics needed to operate the quantum computer.
+The `Executor` primitive introduces a general substrate for execution in Qiskit.
+A quantum circuit alone represents only part of the operation of a quantum computer.
+Just as a classical computer requires instructions beyond ALU operations, a quantum computer requires additional directives to govern *aspects* such as observable measurements, randomization, batching, or shot scheduling.
+The `ExecutorProgram` interface captures these semantics in a portable form.

-Once program execution is done, there is need for collecting not only computation results, but metadata about computation, including non-sensitive intermediate and final machine state.
-The `ExecutorResult` interface captures this data.
+Execution produces not only raw measurement data but also metadata about the run, including reproducibility details and non-sensitive machine state.
+The `ExecutorResult` interface provides this data in a normalized detailed here:

+TBD: insert Python class definition.

+Providers may include additional metadata (backend id, layout, noise diagnostics, etc.) but may redact or aggregate sensitive calibration data.
+Each provider is responsible for documenting what fields it returns.

-### Samplex annotations and the samplex data structure
+### Randomization annotations and plans
-We discussed the need for instructions besides circuit operations.
-Samplex annotations are domain specific instructions and conform a domain specific language, or _DSL_, that augments circuit semantics to instruct the computer how to executor a randomization protocol for enabling error mitigation techniques.
-Given randomization semantics are tightly coupled to circuit operations, box annotations emerge as the natural implementation in Qiskit.

-The samplex data structure encodes the steps for implementing randomization protocols in a directed acyclic graph, or _DAG_.
-The result of executing the randomization protocol on a circuit is the generation of potentially millions of circuit variations.
-Instead of requesting the client to generate these variations and transmit them through the wire, the `ExecutorProgram` package an optional samplex data structure to run it client-side, saving unnecesary bandwith, and potentially performing fast template circuit hydration withing the quantum computer runtime.
+In addition to circuit operations, users need a way to express semantics for error mitigation. **Annotations** (e.g., `Twirl`, `InjectNoise`) act as domain-specific instructions bound to circuit regions.
+These form a domain-specific language (DSL) that augments circuit semantics to express *intent*, such as running a randomization protocol.

+Annotations are compiled into a **Randomization Plan** (vendor-agnostic version of IBM Samplomatic's “samplex” data structure), a portable data structure describing how to generate circuit variations.
+The plan is constructed **after transpilation/layout**, ensuring that annotations refer to stable circuit regions.
+It is serializable and can be transmitted efficiently to the backend.
+Providers then expand the plan into potentially millions of concrete circuit variants server-side, reducing network load and preserving reproducibility.

+The plan, together with user-defined symbols (e.g., noise maps, measurement bases), is packaged inside the `ExecutorProgram`.
+This allows fast template hydration within a provider’s runtime without requiring clients to generate or transmit large batches of circuits.

 ### Noise learning
-TBD
+Noise learning is a provider-specific capability where the system characterizes its own error profile.
+Learned artifacts such as a **noise map** can be returned in metadata or bound into an `ExecutorProgram` as symbols (e.g., `program.define_symbol("my_noise", noise_map)`).
+This RFC does not standardize a specific noise-learning engine; it only ensures the `ExecutorProgram` can carry such symbols in a portable way.

+TBD: how an ExecutorProgram is serialized?

 ### System drift between learning and mitigation
-Explicit separation of noise learning and execution introduces the possibility for the system to drift in between the construction of the noise map and its application during mitigation.
-Drifting means the noise characterization may be outdated by the time the user wants to use it for error mitigation.
-To warrant error mitigation happens right after learning, the user can use runtime sessions to acquire exclusive access on the system, as shown in the example above.
+Separating noise learning from execution raises the risk of **system drift**: the characterization may become outdated between the time a noise map is built and when it is applied in mitigation.
+To reduce this risk, providers may offer *session-like constructs* that keep system state stable across a sequence of runs.
+In the IBM Runtime, for example, sessions can provide exclusive access so that noise learning and subsequent mitigation are performed back-to-back.

+This RFC does not mandate sessions or exclusivity; these remain provider-owned features.
+The important point is that the `ExecutorProgram` substrate can represent both noise-learning and noise-mitigated execution, and users can combine them in a controlled workflow when supported.

+### Relation to existing primitives
+While this RFC does not replace existing primitives, it introduces a substrate that could host them.
+In particular, `Sampler` and `Estimator` can be re-implemented as thin profiles on top of the `Executor` abstraction.
+This would allow users to keep their familiar APIs while providers optimize around a single execution foundation.
+Such a reimplementation is left to future RFCs.

 ### Security and privacy considerations